danillovinicius/course-revisiting-patterns/README.md

 - Translates requests
 - Client, Adapter, Adaptee
 - Examples:
     - Arrays -> Lists
     - Streams

 > Design
 - Client centric
--Integrate new with old
+- Integrate new with old
-Interface, but not required
+- Interface, but not required
-Adaptee can be the implementation
+- Adaptee can be the implementation

 ### Bridge
 > Concepts